 If it was a severe winter in Cleveland, then there may have been significant amounts of salt used on the roads.
-Grass doesn’t care for salt but some weeds, especially crabgrass, love it.
+Road salt not only damages cars, but also kills grass.
+While grass doesn’t care for salt, some weeds, especially crabgrass, love it.
 You can use a soil conditioner which will help the salt leach through the soil.
 It will also buffer any adverse effects of salt on plants and grass.
 If it’s applied before a rain, then the rain will help it to soak into the soil.

 When you evaluate your lawn, look for bare spots.
 Bare spots can end up hosting annual weeds if not taken care of.
 The best thing to do is to add some grass seed into the empty spots after the spot is prepped.
 Usually, a mix of Kentucky Bluegrass, Fine Fescue, and Perennial Ryegrass will be the right combination to take care of it.
 Contact your local lawn care professional or garden center for help on what grass seed type to use for your current grass type.

 Be sure to mow your lawn to prevent the development of future weeds.
 The first mowing of the year can be about 2.5 inches.
 This is shorter than what you would typically cut your grass.
 An average cut is about 3.5 to 4.5 inches and should be mowed at that level until the fall.